Brayden Crossley

-Brayden Crossley (born 16 August 1999) is an Australian rules footballer and the current co-captain of the Southport Football Club in the Victorian Football League (VFL), serving alongside Jacob Dawson.
+Brayden Crossley (born 16 August 1999) is an Australian rules footballer and the current co-captain of the Southport Sharks in the Victorian Football League (VFL), serving alongside Jacob Dawson.
 He previously played for the Gold Coast Suns in the Australian Football League (AFL).

 Early life

 Crossley was born and raised on the Gold Coast.
 His father, Troy, is a Southport Sharks dual premiership player and Hall of Fame inductee.
 Brayden grew up playing his junior football for the Burleigh Bombers before switching to Palm Beach Currumbin in the latter stages of his junior football.
 He attended Palm Beach Currumbin High School throughout his youth and joined Gold Coast Suns Academy in his teenage years.
 In October 2016, Crossley played a starring role for his high school when he led them to victory in the Queensland Schools Cup grand final and was subsequently named best on ground for his three-goal performance.

 In his final year of junior football, Crossley was selected to represent the Gold Coast in the Academy Series and the Allies in the 2017 AFL Under 18 Championships.
 He was subsequently named the Allies' MVP and the All-Australian ruckman.
 In November 2017, he was drafted by the Gold Coast Football Club with pick 52 in the 2017 AFL draft.